Derastephh/audits/README.md

 ## About me

-I'm a Web3 Security Researcher competing on Cantina, Sherlock, C4, Codehawks and Dual Guards.
-Skilled in Rust, Solidity.
+I’m a Web3 Security Researcher actively contributing with Zealynx Security and competing on Cantina, Sherlock, C4, Codehawks, and Dual Guards.
+Skilled in Rust and Solidity.
 I specialize in identifying vulnerabilities in blockchain protocols.

 For collabs or security audits, reach out on X [@derastephh](https://x.com/derastephh).